icedevml/zxp-native-usb-adapter-64bit-hack/README.md

 Whenever Java SDK asks to open the connection with the printer, the original DLL would allocate a heap object representing the printer connection and return a pointer back to Java SDK.
-However, there is an implementation bug that would cause the DLL to cast the pointer to `uint32_t` before returning it.
+However, there is an implementation bug that would cause the DLL to cast the pointer to `int32_t` before returning it.
 Similarly, the other DLL functions that allow subsequent interaction with the printer would also shrink the pointer after receiving it as the argument.

 The patch features a special proxy DLL called `MQALLOC.dll` that hooks and re-implements the C++ dynamic allocator (`operator new` and `operator delete`).
-The additional DLL will ensure that heap objects are always allocated on low virtual addresses (pointer values significantly below 2^32).
-Thus, the pointer values will not get damaged, even if they would be inappropriately casted to `uint32_t` anywhere.
+The additional DLL will ensure that heap objects are always allocated on low virtual addresses (pointer values <= 2^31).
+Thus, the pointer values will not get damaged, even if they would be inappropriately cast to `int32_t` anywhere.

 The implementation of the allocator is extremely rudimental but sufficient for this particular case.
 The entire original DLL would only allocate one type of objects, all with the same and known size.